 In a full Jakarta EE product, all Jakarta EE web containers and enterprise bean containers are required to support the baseline compatibility requirements as defined by the Jakarta Authentication specification.
-In a full Jakarta EE product, all web containers must also support the Servlet Container Profile as defined in the Jakarta Authentication, all web containers must also support the Servlet Container Profile as defined in the Jakarta Authentication specification.
+In a full Jakarta EE product, all web containers must also support the Servlet Container Profile as defined in the Jakarta Authentication specification.
+In a Jakarta EE profile product that includes Servlet and Jakarta Authentication, all web containers must also support the Servlet Container Profile as defined in the Jakarta Authentication specification.
 Support for the Jakarta Authentication SOAP Profile is not required.

-The Jakarta Authentication specification can be found at https://jakarta.ee/specifications/authentication
+The Jakarta Authentication specification can be found at https://jakarta.ee/specifications/authentication.